Happa1/unit1-2024/project/unit1/project1.md

 # Criteria C: Development

 ## Signup System
 My client requires a system to protect the private data.
-I thought about using a singup system to accomplish this requrement using if condition and the open command to work with csv file.
+I thought about using a singup system to accomplish this requrement using if condition, for loop, while loop and the open command to work with csv file.

 As you can see in the flow diagram in **Fig3**, if the client choose a signup option in the home option (home_option==1), I defined function called try_singup, this function has three inputs of type string, and the output is a boolean representing True if the user signups correctly or False otherwise.
 This is saved in the signup_success.